Items in Green rows are from my personal collection

 Cherry Blossom Basket

-mentions "Silver Bottle"
+mentions "Silver Bottle" - so probably around 1886

 Cherry Blossom Perfume Advertising Puzzle